 When a customer is already upset because they have a problem, are frustrated with the call centre’s IVR system, and have ended their call with no resolution, they’re going to be unhappy.
 Call centre company SQM Group reports that “customer satisfaction drops by 15% every time a customer has to call back about the same issue.”

 With just one instance of poor customer service leading some customers to switch companies, low first-call resolution percentages can be costly problems.

 Solution: Deploy customer service satisfaction surveys

 By using customer satisfaction surveys, companies can track first-call resolution rate and better understand common reasons their customers contact them.

 Sixty percent of companies that measured first-call resolution for a year or more reported improvements of up to 30%.
 This is beneficial for a company’s bottom line because “for every 1% improvement you make in FCR, you get a 1% improvement in customer satisfaction.“

 Additionally, surveys are important because they can uncover patterns in calls that require multiple contacts to resolve.
 If a company can uncover these patterns, they can fix the issue so it’s not a recurring problem in the future.
 It could be as simple as correcting information on the company website that’s causing customers confusion.

 Reduce call centre problems with VoiceSage’s customer service solutions

-Interactive voice response was developed to save companies money and customers time.
+Interactive Voice Response was developed to save companies money and customers time.
 But when not used properly, it does neither.
-Poor IVR leads to angry customers who abandon companies for the competition and to burnt-out call centre agents who leave their jobs.
+Poor Interactive Voice Response (IVR) leads to angry customers who abandon companies for the competition and to burnt-out call centre agents who leave their jobs.